 Cherin Choi, a Los Angeles-based hairstylist, says one of the trending looks she’s noticing at the moment is heavy fringe down the middle, which she notes, “definitely adds for a framing shag vibe with an easy grow out.”
-Read: Give this particular style a whirl if you’re worried about your shag growing out a bit wonky.
+Read: Give this particular style a whirl if you’re worried about your haircut or bangs growing out a bit wonky.

 Abergel created Anne Hathaway’s shag look above back in 2019, however, he says it remains a popular version of the trend today.
 “This style is perfect for anyone who is looking for a change,” he explains.
 “I kept the layers a bit longer and layered around her face making it more versatile and easy to style.”

-Hershberger is into the shag with short, blunt bangs, as exhibited above on Maisie Williams.
+Hershberger is into the shag with blunt bangs, as exhibited above on Maisie Williams.
 “Since the shag is typically a softer cut with lots of layers, it looks cool when contrasted with blunt bangs,” the hairstylist explains.
 “Being different and edgy is so in right now, and this variation definitely gives you that cool, lived-in look.”
 Using a flexible styling gel to keep your bangs frizz-free and add in some texture to match your layered chop.

-Now that you’re familiar with the trending styles for fall 2021, it’s time to decide on a cut and book your appointment.
+Now that you’re familiar with the trending styles for the upcoming season, it’s time to decide on a cut and book your appointment.

 This article was originally published on